Wednesday, June 18, 2014

 A piano, of course, cannot hold it own in a large cathedral, but most of our churches are not such monuments of stone, and have pianos as well.
 Ours has both and I wander easily from one to the other.
 Acoustically it is a little wet for the piano, and a touch dry for the organ, but it is not a bad compromise (Methodists tend to be in the middle of the road in a lot of other ways, also.)

 That allows for a lot of variety both for me and our congregants, and allows me to draw from a very rich heritage.
-The organ goes back to before written music, and has about 7 centuries from which to select music.
+The organ goes back to before written music, and has about 7 centuries from which to select it.
 Most of its contemporary repertoire seems to be limited to Europe and America, though--the organ may be catching on in other parts of the world, but it is too expensive to be enjoyed everywhere.
 The piano only goes back to 1700; playing Bach on one is still a controversial decision, but it has a vibrant present and future in terms of the size and scope of the literature.
 Still the quality and quantity of works produced for either instrument is enormous.
 Another draw.

 It is nice to be able to fight over something that does not draw blood or result in massive property damage, and so you won't hear partisans squabbling over the superiority of their favorite musical instrument on the evening news ("hey! hey! equal time for the banjo!" somebody yells from the back).
 The woods are full of secretly overwhelmed pianists sniffing that the organ isn't a worthwhile pursuit anyway, and organists looking down their spectacles at an instrument that doesn't even take up an entire room, and with a pedigree than doesn't go back to the English Civil War (can you believe it?!).
 Meanwhile, I am on both sides of the line, which is a great way to get shot by both sides.